 Exposed Pause Ad

 The Pause Ad integration enables high-impact, non-intrusive advertising within the StreamLayer Web SDK.
-When a user pauses a video, the SDK handles the asynchronous loading and rendering of a VAST-compliant ad overlay.
+When a user pauses a video, the SDK handles the asynchronous loading and rendering of a VAST-compliant ad overlay and GPT ads (Google Publisher Tag ads loaded in a sandboxed iframe via StreamLayer's ad host).
 It features a robust state management system to help developers synchronize their video player UI with the ad’s lifecycle, ensuring that interactive controls (like play/resume) and animations work seamlessly on desktop.

 Alpha Version: This feature is currently in alpha.
 Expect potential instability, including occasional freezes.